Sticky bombs latest weapon in Afghanistan’s arsenal of war

 Kabul, a city traumatized by war, has been the scene of many suicide bombings and shooting attacks.
 But the heavy use of sticky bombs is relatively new, said former interior minister Masoud Andarabi.
 “What is new is that they (attackers) have created a simple model,” he said, noting that sticky bombs are easy to make for about $25 and easy to carry.

 Some victims are targeted, while others appear to have been chosen at random, with the aim of terrorizing an entire population, Andarabi said.
-One motive appears to be to undermine faith in peace efforts among ordinary Afghans, with the Taliban and the government blaming each other the chaos.
+One motive appears to be to undermine faith in peace efforts among ordinary Afghans, with the Taliban and the government blaming each other for the chaos.

 The campaign has had an impact, leaving motorists navigating Kabul’s chaotic traffic wondering if the nearby car might explode, or whether a beggar weaving through the traffic might be carrying a sticky bomb.

 Typically, sticky bombs consist of explosives packed in a small box, a magnet attached to the box and a mobile phone.
-The bomb-maker programs a number in the phone number and dials it, with the last digit setting off the blast once he is clear of the targeted car.
+The bomb-maker programs a number into the phone number and dials it, with the last digit setting off the blast once he is clear of the targeted car.

 Tactics vary, say security forces.
 Occasionally, a small child begging for money will be used to distract the driver, while the bomber sticks the small box under the wheel well.
 A new ruse is to drop the sticky bomb from inside a hole cut near the gearshift of the attacker’s vehicle as the target vehicle approaches from behind.
 When the target is over the small bomb it is detonated.